Restore England’s Wetlands (home to wildlife, prevent floods)

 Wetlands are areas where water covers the soil, often supporting a patchwork of reeds, bogs, ponds, and marshes.
 They might look like just soggy corners of the countryside, but they pack huge ecological punch.

-- Flood defence: Wetlands soak up floodwater like a giant sponge, slowing it before it reaches homes and roads.
+- Flood defence: Wetlands soak up and slow floodwater.

-- Wildlife sanctuary: These habitats support more species, per square metre, than most other habitats.
+- Wildlife sanctuary: Wetlands support more species per square metre, than most habitats.
 That means birds, insects, amphibians, and plants.

 - Natural filter: Wetlands clean water by trapping pollutants and sediments.